Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 ## Chapter 2

 `std::string` is not constexpr-able because it does not contain a constexpr constructor and is not a litral type.
-Use `std::String_view` instead.
+Use `std::string_view` instead.

 Functions returning a string should reutnr a const reference to a `std::string` or a `std::string`, as returning an `std::string_view` if the string it refers to needs to reallocate.